A Guide to Keeping Your Data Safe: Top 11 Cyber Security Tips

 Your life is (likely) all on your phone.
 By failing to protect your smartphone, anyone with access to your phone, even for a short amount of time, can see your photos, videos, emails, and messages as well as compromising information like location data and financial info.
 When setting up an iPhone password, make sure it’s not something simple like 1234 or 1111.
 Just like a password for your other online accounts, your pin for your phone should be difficult to guess and not closely related to personal information.

-SoFi Money® takes security seriously and has put stringent industry-standard safeguards in place to protect customer’s data.
-Additionally, SoFi Money offers SSL encryption, fraud protection, and once your money arrives at our partner banks, it is FDIC insurance up to $1.5 million.
+SoFi Checking and Savings® takes security seriously and has put stringent industry-standard safeguards in place to protect customer’s data.
+Additionally, SoFi Checking and Savings offers SSL encryption, fraud protection, and once your money arrives at our partner banks, it is FDIC insurance up to $1.5 million.

-Consider opening a SoFi Money cash management account which offers you the flexibility you need to pay your bills.
+Consider opening a SoFi Checking and Savings checking and savings account which offers you the flexibility you need to pay your bills.